acgetchell/mundus-atrox/src/journals/fifteenth.md

 6. *Calmul* moves forward.
 7. Tasbros moves forward and holds his action

 The Oni yells “wait!” and seems to heal herself.
-The Ork seems to imply the shamans are his friends and instructs the other orks to halt and not attack.
+The Ork seems to imply the shamans are his friends and instructs the other Orcs to halt and not attack.

 We ask for the stone and she agrees. *Geral* invites her to stay with us in our town through the winter and he said he will hire her and her people to protect the forge.
 The Oni instructs us to stay in the light so we don’t have to face the 4 shadow demons lurking in the dark.
-3 shamans, 1 Ork chief, 16 Ogres (4 chain brutes), and 23 orks remain to work in the forge.
+3 shamans, 1 Ork chief, 16 Ogres (4 chain brutes), and 23 Orcs remain to work in the forge.

 #### 5,000 XP